ArthurCalvi/Classifieur-Bois/index.md

 <img src="Images/git_clone.PNG" alt="Git clone" width="500"/>
 </p>

 Your Google Drive should be configured by now.
-Open the folder "Project_google_colab", a new folder named "Classifieur-Bois" should be here.
+Open the folder /Project_google_colab, a new folder named /Classifieur-Bois should be here.
 Open it!
 This folder contains 4 folders.
-You can directly upload your images in the folder "IMAGES_brutes".
+You can directly upload your images in the folder /IMAGES_raw.

 <p align="center">
 <img src="Images/tuto_add_images.PNG" alt="add images tutorial" width="800"/>
 </p>

-In the folder "IMAGES_brutes" you can upload *.jpg* and *.png* images.
+In the folder /IMAGES_raw you can upload *.jpg* images.
 The resolution doesn't matter but the short side of the image should be at least *256*px wide.

-2. How can I preprocess images for the neural net?
+### How can I preprocess images for the neural net?

-Now that you have upload the images you should process them a bit to use the neural net.
-You may use this [Jupyter Notebook](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Neural_net_Preprocessing_images.ipynb) to do it (Open it in Google Colab).
-This notebook rescales and reshapes images of the 'IMAGES_brutes" folder to square images of *256x256* px in order to be processed by the neural net.
+Now that you have uploaded the images, you should process them a bit to use the neural net.
+You may use this [Jupyter Notebook 1 - Images preprocessing](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Images_preprocessing.ipynb) to do it (Open it in Google Colab).
+This notebook rescales and reshapes images of the /IMAGES_raw folder to square images of *256x256* px in order to be processed by the neural net.
 You just have to follow the instructions on the notebook.
+The preprocessed images are saved in the /IMAGES_preprocessed folder.

 <p align="center">
 <img src="Images/preprocessing_images.PNG" alt="preprocessing_images" width="500"/>
 </p>

-3. How can I predict the nature of thoses images?
+### How can I predict the nature of these images?
 Now that the images are ready you will predict the nature of these images.
-To do so, you will use this [Jupyter Notebook](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Neural_Net_Wood_Classifier.ipynb) (Open it in Google Colab).
+To do so, you will use this [Jupyter Notebook 2 - Image prediction](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Image_prediction.ipynb) (Open it in Google Colab).
 Again, you just have to follow the instructions on the notebook.

 <p align="center">
 <img src="Images/prediction_process.PNG" alt="prediction_process" width="500"/>
 </p>

+## How to create a new dataset and How to filter out false positives from a dataset.

+In addition, two more Jupyter Notebook are available :
+- [Jupyter Notebook 3 - Creation of your dataset](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Creation_of_your_dataset.ipynb) : Use this notebook to create or to widden a dataset.
+- [Jupyter Notebook 4 - Filter](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Filter.ipynb) : Use this notebook to filter out false positives from a dataset.

 **Enjoy** !